KCL-BMEIS/OOP/week2B.md

 - Add a function to compute the overlap between the current sequence and a candidate fragment
   - make sure it works for both ends of the string
-  - ignore the possibility that fragments might be reversed for now

 - Use this function to identify the candidate fragment with the largest overlap with current sequence